Marx Memorial Library

 Site Visit & Interviews

-Before we even stepped inside the Marx Memorial Library, we spent time researching its history so we knew exactly what questions to ask.
-When we visited, we sat down with the people who run it and the people who use it to understand how the library actually works and what was holding it back.
+Before we even stepped inside the Marx Memorial Library, I spent time researching its history so we knew exactly what questions to ask.
+When we visited, I sat down with the people who run it and the people who use it to understand how the library actually works and what was holding it back.
 We realized a big problem: the library is full of incredible stories, but it "fades into the streets" because there’s no clear signage and it is almost "silent" online.
 Our mission became clear, we needed to take this "hidden" archive and turn it into a "house of knowledge" that is easy to find, fun to use, and feels like home.

 Findings